OsheeSan/OsheeSan/README.md

 ## My Skills

 - Developing mobile applications for iOS using Swift.
-- Proficient in frameworks and libraries such as UIKit, SwiftUI, SnapKi, SpriteKit, Firebase, CoreData.
+- Proficient in frameworks and libraries such as UIKit, SwiftUI, SnapKi, SpriteKit.
 - Ability to work with RESTful APIs and integrate external services.
 - Experience in UI/UX design and creating user interfaces.
 - Knowledge of version control tools such as Git and GitHub.